DINGHY CLUB RACING

-Club racing events and series take place on Sunday mornings (all the year round), and on Wednesdays (between April and the end of August).
+Club racing events and series take place on Sunday mornings (all the year round) and on Wednesday Evenings (between April and the end of August).
 Club members are also welcome to join the RLymYC Monday evening dinghy racing.

-For an LTSC club member to take part in any LTSC organised club race all you need to do is complete a Contact Sailing Experience Form (and if under 18 a Parental/Guardian Disclaimer Form) and pass it to the Sailing Secretary.
-That's it !
+For an LTSC club member to take part in any LTSC organised club race all you need to do is complete a In Case of Emergency Form (and if under 18 a Parental/Guardian Disclaimer Form) and pass it to the Club Office.
+That's it!

 However, for the first few times that you join in the racing it maybe useful to ‘buddy up’ with an existing ‘racer’.
-If this appeals contact the sailing secretary on and you will be put in touch with a fellow racer to help with the familiarisation.
+If this appeals, contact the Club Office on email@example.com and you will be put in touch with a fellow racer to help with the familiarisation.

 If you wish to do any racing with the Royal Lymington Yacht Club, you will need to follow their entry procedures.

-All dinghy racing events are listed in the Calendar.
-Follow the links below to see the appropriate documentation including the Notice Of Race and Sailing Instructions and results that are published afterwards.
+All dinghy racing events are listed on the Calendar.
+Follow the links below to see the appropriate documentation including the Notice of Race and Sailing Instructions and results that are published afterwards.